PencilCode/reference/documents/turtle/qfanimation.html.md

 While it is sometimes difficult to do, mixing the two types of animation can make more complex code, along with a more seamless visual, possible.

-The following example uses queues to make the turtles move, but each movement is queued each frame by the `while` loop.
+The following example uses [animation queues](animationqueues.html) to make the turtles move, but each movement is queued each frame by the `while` loop.

 <script type="figure" width=500 height=500>
 speed 100